Puppy Leaks

 Does your dog hate wearing Halloween costumes?
 If so not you’re not alone.
 Luckily there are some simple alternatives

 My dog Laika’s pretty fussy about what she does & does not like — especially when it comes to clothing.
-She doesn’t mind wearing hoodies, in fact she comes running when I break out her beloved red one.
-She doesn’t mine capes or shirts either, but anything that covers her legs or head is a no go.
+She doesn’t mind wearing hoodies, in fact she comes running when I break out her beloved red one, however costumes are a no go.
+She doesn’t mine capes or shirts either, but anything that covers her legs or head is major no no.

 I know it’s tempting to see your dog in a full pirate outfit (I’ve tried), but not all dogs like wearing elaborate Halloween costumes.
 If your dog doesn’t isn’t a fan of wearing that pretty princess gown or prancing around in that full wizard’s robe don’t worry — there are some simpler options that still look festive.
 Here’s 8 easy ways to dress your dog for Halloween.